In this post, I’m going to give you solid insights into how you need to find online course ideas and validate them for surefire success.

 Along with that, here are some of the search terms you need to consider:

 - <niche> courses for

-You always need to go behind keywords that have good search volume as it represents the demand for your course idea on the internet.
+You always need to go behind keywords with good search volume, representing the demand for your course idea on the internet.

 But there’s still a ton of money to be made, by making use of niche overlapping.

-Rather than creating yet another course on SMM, you need to cater to a specific set of audience with a premium price.
-They are likely to buy your course as it’s ultra personalized for them.
+Rather than creating yet another course on SMM, you need to cater to a specific set of audiences at a premium price.
+They are likely to buy your course as it’s ultra-personalized for them.